Developing a curriculum for Gaelic Medium and Gaelic Learner Education in secondary schools

 - As an integral part of the school’s timetabling process, the Depute Heads and Principal Teachers are required to make the most effective use of teachers with Gaelic skills to maximise opportunities for GME immersion.
 Arrangements for assigning young people to classes are constantly reviewed to assist with timetabling and the most effective use of qualified staff with Gaelic skills.

-- The school’s house system includes a specific house for GME.
+- The school’s house system includes two specific houses for GME.
 All young people in GME are grouped together in practical subjects and core classes, which are delivered through Gaelic.
 This enables house events to take place through the medium of Gaelic.
 Across stages, young people in GME receive personal and social education (PSE) in Gaelic from S1-S6, and religious moral education (RME) is delivered through Gaelic on an S1-S5 basis.

 - Tutor time is available through Gaelic from S1 to S4, and is planned for to ensure that young people in GME, who do not take a National Qualification in Gàidhlig, receive an SCQF Level of attainment in Literacy (Gàidhlig).
 There is progression and continuity in these aspects of the curriculum across stages.
 This includes a programme of library visits, creating Gaelic videos, participation in a reading programme, using Giglets & mindfulness resources in S1-3 whilst S4 have library visits and complete SQA Gàidhlig Literacy units.
 The school engages young people in preparing Christmas Boxes for the Blythswood Christmas Appeal developing the capacities of Responsible Citizens and Effective Contributors.
 Comunn na Gàidhlig also provide inputs in terms of sports activities during this time.